ProjetsPL/treehouse-theme/_posts/us/beautiful-balcony-decor-10-best-small-balcony-ideas.md

 {:.distinction.distinction-warning}

-If you're wondering which material to choose - natural wood or wood-like surface, consider two important factors.
+If you're wondering which material to choose - natural wood or a wood-like surface, consider two important factors.
 Natural wood is more expensive and more difficult to keep in the right condition.
 It needs more frequent and thorough maintenance.
 For this reason, most experts state that in this case synthetic material which looks just like wood is a better option.

 ## A small balcony - a place to calm your nerves